2018 RESIDENCY APPLICATION IS NOW OPEN. LINK TO APPLY IS AT THE BOTTOM OF THIS PAGE

 - Quality of work sample and body of prior work

 - Commitment to the ideals of Docs In Progress

 - Clear articulation of how this opportunity will be valuable to their filmmaking career

-Applications for our 2017 Residency are now closed.
-Applicants will be notified by the first week of May.
+The deadline to apply is April 20, 2018.
+Applicants will be notified by the second week of May.

 This program is made possible through the support of